dennisgldev/hiring-team-logistica/inventory-management-dennis/README.md

 2. **Initialize Docker Engine**: Ensure Docker Engine is installed and initialized on your local machine.

-3. **Set Up Environment Variables**: Set up environment variables according to `.env.example` and `.env.example.laradock`.
+3. **Set Up Environment Variables**: Navigate to the `hiring-team-logistica\inventory-management-dennis` directory and set up environment variables according to `.env.example` and `.env.example.laradock`.
 Copy these files to create `.env` and laradock `.env` files respectively.
 Run the following commands:

    ```
    copy .env.example .env
    copy .env.example.laradock laradock\.env
    ```

-4. **Start Laradock Services**: Navigate to the `laradock` directory within the project and start the Laradock services by executing the following command:
+4. **Start Laradock Services**: Navigate to the `hiring-team-logistica\inventory-management-dennis\laradock` directory within the project and start the Laradock services by executing the following command:

    ```
    docker-compose up -d nginx mysql phpmyadmin redis workspace
    ```

-5. **Install Dependencies**: Navigate back to the project directory and install the necessary dependencies by running:
+5. **Install Dependencies**: Navigate back to the project directory `hiring-team-logistica\inventory-management-dennis` and install the necessary dependencies by running:

    ```
-   cd ..
    npm install
    npm run dev
    ```